Lamborghini Gallardo: Lamborghini Gallardo Coupe

-The original Gallardo was powered with an even firing 4961 cc 90 degree V10 engine generating a maximum power output of 500 PS at 7500 rpm and 510 Nm of torque at 4500 RPM.
+The original Gallardo was powered with an even firing 4961 cc 90 degree V10 engine generating a maximum power output of 500 PS at 7500 rpm and 510 Nm of torque at 4500 rpm.
 The Gallardo was offered with two choices of transmission; a conventional (H-pattern) six-speed manual transmission, and a six-speed electro-hydraulically actuated single-clutch automated manual transmission that Lamborghini called "E-gear".
 Both gearboxes were built by Graziano Trasmissioni.
 The "E-gear" transmission provides gear changes more quickly than could be achieved through a manual shift.
 The driver shifts up and down via paddles behind the steering wheel, but can also change to an automatic mode via the gear selector located in place of the gear shift lever.
-The vehicle was designed by Luc Donckerwolke and was based on the 1995 Calà prototype designed by Italdesign Giugiaro.
+The vehicle was designed by Luc Donckerwolke and was based on the 1995 Calà concept designed by Italdesign Giugiaro.

 2005 Coupé update

 For the 2006 model year (launched in late 2005), Lamborghini introduced many changes to the car to counter some criticisms garnered from the press and owners.
 The exhaust system was changed to a more sporty one (including a flap to make it quieter during city driving), the suspension was revised, a new steering rack was fitted, the engine power was increased by 20 PS to a maximum of 520 PS, and the biggest change was overall lower gearing ratios, especially in 1st to 5th gear.
 These changes gave the car a much better performance than the original and were also included in the limited edition Gallardo SE.